Overview

 the binary in the Docker environment:

-RUN apt-get update && apt-get install -y npm
+RUN apt-get update && apt-get install -y protobuf-compiler

 Next, we need to specify a dependency: